leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 ### CNI

+Kubernetes have a default plugin that is *kube-net* but that handles the incoming requests.
+Kube-net is a very basic plugin that doesn't have many features so if a developer needs more features then other network plugin should be used.

 #### Cilium

 Cilium is another CNI solution, based on **eBPF**, and is designed to be run at large scale.
 Whilst Cilium implements the standard NetworkPolicies, it is able to utilise the full packet introspection of eBPF, enabling it to have first class support for Layer 7 policy for a number of protocols, custom extensions using Envoy, large options for endpoint selection, as well as rich network monitoring introspection.
 For these reasons, Cilium becomes a very favourable choice for running Kubernetes at scale, with *complex network policy requirements*.